You are currently viewing Get the Motivation to Dress Your Best Every Day

 Why Do Humans Dress?

 Thermal comfort and protection of the skin motivated humankind to create clothes.
-If a tribe lived in a warm climate where thermal comfort was granted, still sensitive body parts where covered.
+If a band lived in a warm climate where thermal comfort was granted, still sensitive body parts where covered.
 And, of course, the protection material was often used to exaggerate body parts and show them off.
 In these early cultures, often skin paintings served for decoration and adornment.

 indigenous woman wearing only bottoms in a painting by Paul Gaugin